emanzo14/Farquaads-last-chance-game/README.md

 * Canvas

-# problems to tackle in this prodject:
+# problems to tackle in this project:
 * bug that allows the character to jump through the platforms